medic/medic-docs/configuration/developing-community-health-applications.md

 ```

 #### What to put in appliesIf vs resolvedIf
 Both functions `appliesIf` and `resolvedIf` capture logic for when your task should appear to the user.
 So why are there two functions which seemingly result in the same behaviour?

+##### Before Core Framework 3.8
-The answer is that once a task appears (`appliesIf: true`, `resolvedIf: false`), that task will not disappear until it is explicitly told to resolve (`appliesIf: true`, `resolvedIf: true`).
+Once a task appears (`appliesIf: true`, `resolvedIf: false`), that task will not disappear until it is explicitly told to resolve (`appliesIf: true`, `resolvedIf: true`).
 If you're seeing your task linger when you expect it to disappear, but it does disappear when you reload the page (refresh the browser) - you probably need to move logic from `appliesIf` into `resolvedIf`.

 Generally: